-As an Associate Professor, Aldy teaches Economic Analysis of Public Policy (API-102B) and Energy Policy Analysis (API-164).
-The latter course is part of the Graduate Consortium on Energy and Environment, an interdisciplinary program open to Harvard doctoral candidates.
+As a Professor of the Practice, Aldy teaches Economic Analysis of Public Policy (API-102B) and Energy and Environmental Economics and Policy (API-165).
 Aldy's recent research addresses the environmental, health, and energy impacts of fossil fuel subsidies in developing countries, the effectiveness of subsidies for energy-efficient appliances, the impacts of subsidies for renewable power generation, the competitiveness impacts of climate change policy, institutions to promote the transparency and review of international climate agreements, the heterogeneity in the benefits of reducing mortality risk across individuals, and the implementation of benefit-cost analysis.

 As Special Assistant to the President for Energy and Environment in 2009-2010, Aldy was responsible for the energy and environmental policy portfolio at the National Economic Council, for coordinating policy development and evaluation for the Office of Energy and Climate Change, and for international energy and environmental policy in support of the National Security Council.
 He served as point in evaluating policy proposals for the clean energy package of the Recovery Act and represented the Presidential Transition Team and Administration in negotiations with Congressional staff on the energy provisions of the Recovery Act.
 Aldy participated in the Copenhagen and Cancun UN-sponsored climate change negotiations, serving as the Lead White House official at the Cancun talks.
 At Copenhagen, Aldy negotiated the REDD+ donors agreement to provide $3.5 billion over the 2010-2012 "fast start" period.
 During the BP Deepwater Horizon oil spill, Aldy coordinated the Obama Administration's economic analysis of the oil spill and the legislative policy response to improve offshore-drilling safety, undertook analysis to inform and participated in the negotiations over the independent claims facility and escrow account, and engaged oil industry stakeholders on the need for improved deepwater well-containment capacity and processes.
 He coordinated the Administration's deputies process on climate change policy and engaged Congressional staff on the design of cap-and-trade legislation.